Yu-Gi-Oh's Top 6 Monster Archetypes

 Ask any duelist which series of monsters they prefer, and you'll get many different answers.
 Hundreds of types exist in the game, with many more well on their way.
 Some players look for ease of summoning, others want high Attack, some prefer card advantage, etc.

-Today, we'll take a look at the six monster series I personally prefer.
-Whether you're a dueling veteran or a rookie looking for a starting point, try building a deck around these guys.
+Today, we'll take a look at the six monster series I personally favor.
+Whether you're a dueling veteran or a rookie looking for a starting point, try building a deck around these guys!
 I promise they'll hold their own in any match.

 - Many Inzektors raise the Attack or Defense of the equipped monster, and some manipulate the Level, allowing for some great XYZ combos.
 Additionally, there's a variety of Spells and Traps available as support.